 A possible career option for management information systems graduates is to become a computer and information systems manager.
-These professionals recommend technology for businesses, manage data security, manage other information technology professionals and install software and hardware as needed.
-The BLS expects fast employment growth of 15% for this career between 2012 and 2022.
-Computer and information systems managers earned a median salary of $123,950 in May 2013.
+These professionals recommend technology for businesses, manage data security, coordinate with other information technology professionals, and install software and hardware as needed.
+The BLS expects fast employment growth of 15% for this career between 2014 and 2024.
+Computer and information systems managers earned a median salary of $135,800 in May 2016.

-Marketing degree programs deal with the pricing, distribution, branding, sales, advertising, retail management and promotion of a product or service.
-Students study human nature to predict consumer behavior.
+Marketing degree programs deal with the pricing, distribution, branding, sales, advertising, retail management, and promotion of a product or service.
+It may also include studies of human nature, which can be used to help predict consumer behavior.

 Classes in a marketing program include: